 A number of other icons are visible across the IDE and noted in the image below.

-1. Tutorial, visible only on the submit side
+1. Tutorial, visible only on the submission side

 a.
 A tutorial button can be clicked at any time to see a walkthrough of the IDE